arkivanov/MVIKotlin/docs/store.md

 ### IDEA Live Templates

-To speed up the creation of new Stores, you can use the following [IDEA Live Templates](https://gist.github.com/arkivanov/34bb84e73e56c22a4e7c752421d5f02c).
+To speed up the creation of new Stores, you can use the following [IDEA Live Templates](https://github.com/arkivanov/MVIKotlin/blob/master/docs/assets/live-templates.zip).
+Download the archive and use the [guide](https://www.jetbrains.com/help/idea/sharing-live-templates.html#import) to import live templates into your IDE.
+You may need to restart the IDE after import.

+#### Usage

+Create a new Kotlin file and type one of the following abbreviations:

+- `mvisi` - adds a skeleton `Store` interface.
+- `mvisr` - adds a skeleton `Store` factory with Reaktive.
+- `mvisc` - adds a skeleton `Store` factory with coroutines.
+- `mvisfr` - adds skeletons for `Store` interface and factory with Reaktive.
+- `mvisfc` - adds skeletons for `Store` interface and factory with coroutines.

 ### Simplest example